Over the past few weeks, there has been a lot of Internet discussion (and hopefully discussions over food) about appropriation art.

 When Instagram started users shared little moments of their life with their network.
 But like all social media platforms, this has shifted.
 And now many of us use it as part of our overall business and marketing strategy.

 As this shift has occurred, there also has been a shift in what is “acceptable” to post on your own feed.
-When I started using Instagram in 2012, there was no such thing as Sponsored images and #regram was not a thing.
-(And if you’d like to connect, I’m @kiffaniestahle.)
+When I started using Instagram in 2012, there was no such thing as Sponsored images and reposting other people’s content wasn’t a thing.
+(Psst…if you’d like to connect, I’m @theartistsjd.)

-But now when I scroll through my feed, I see a mix of original content, #latergram images, Sponsored content, and #regram images.
+But now when I scroll through my feed, I see a mix of original content, Sponsored content, and re-posted images.

 It is a violation of Instagram’s Terms of Service to post someone else’s content without permission.
 But we all know that very few people understand or follow terms of service.

-Yet there are positive (and negative) impacts that this #regram content can have our businesses.
+Yet there are positive (and negative) impacts that this kind of content can have our businesses.

 - If you post an image using a Design*Sponge hashtag and they re-post your image, that can be amazing.
 You’ll probably get a whole host of new followers and potential buyers from it.